The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Methods

 \subsection{Inference with Emulator+MCMC}

 We use Markov Chain Monte Carlo (MCMC) to infer the parameters of the mock catalog given the measured statistics, using the trained Gaussian process emulator to predict the statistic at each set of parameters.
 For the MCMC process, we use the package \texttt{dynesty} \citep{Speagle2020}, which implements dynamic nested sampling.
 Nested sampling is a method for both obtaining posterior values from a likelihood function and estimating the Bayesian evidence \citep{Skilling2006}; dynamic nested sampling improves upon this by varying the number of live points used in the computation \citep{Higson2019}.
-While we don't directly make use of the evidence in this work, dynamic nested sampling is faster and more robust than other standard MCMC approaches.
+While we do not directly make use of the evidence in this work, dynamic nested sampling is faster and more robust than other standard MCMC approaches.
+We use an evidence threshold of \texttt{dlogz=0.1}, and check that our chains are converged with respect to this threshold.
+We also perform extensive consistency and convergence tests for other MCMC hyperparameters.

-For the HOD and assembly bias parameters, as well as $\gf$, we use a uniform prior with a range given in Table 3 of \cite{Zhai2022}, with an additional constraint on $\msat$ to be above $10^{11.5} \: M_\odot$.
-For the cosmological parameters, we use a multi-dimensional Gaussian prior defined by the mean and covariance of the cosmology training set parameter space (see Figure 3 in \cite{DeRose2018}).
-We also try a flat prior and a high-dimensional ellipsoid, and find no change in the results; we choose to use the multi-dimensional Gaussian to improve stability and speed of the MCMC runs.
+For the HOD and assembly bias parameters, as well as $\gf$, we use a uniform prior given by the training set parameter range, with an additional constraint on $\mcut$ to be above $10^{11.5} \: M_\odot$.
+For the cosmological parameters, we use a multidimensional Gaussian prior defined by the mean and covariance of the cosmology training set parameter space (see Figure 3 in \citealt{DeRose2018}).
+We also try a flat prior and a high-dimensional ellipsoid for the cosmological parameters, and find no change in the results; we choose to use the multidimensional Gaussian to improve the stability and speed of the MCMC runs.

 We use a likelihood $\like$ of